Umaidpur: Railways

-The Nearest Railway Stations are: Samastipur Junction railway station and Shahpur Patori Railway Station.
+The nearest railway stations are: Samastipur Junction railway station and Shahpur Patori Railway Station.
 One can travel from Umaidpur by bus, car or bicycle to Samastipur Junction railway station, Shahpur Patori Junction railway station or Muzaffarpur Junction railway station to board train for New Delhi, Howrah, Mumbai, Patna, Lucknow, Ranchi and other parts of India.

 Air

 The nearest airport, Lok Nayak Jayaprakash Narayan International Airport, Patna Airport, is 88.8 km (travel time is about 2hrs and 1 min) from Umaidpur.
-From Umaidpur to Patna or vice versa, you can travel by buses, taxis or train.

 Education

 Umaidpur village has a Primary and Upper Primary levels School.
 It is one of the old schools in this area.
 It is a co-educational school up to 8th class.